v2south/BinBayes/README.md

 We assume that the user has both the [R](https://cran.r-project.org/mirrors.html) and [JAGS](http://mcmc-jags.sourceforge.net/) software packages installed and is familiar with the basic structure and syntax of the R language.
 In addition, we also require following three R packages: [<strong>coda</strong>](https://cran.r-project.org/web/packages/coda/index.html),[ <strong>lme4</strong>](https://cran.r-project.org/web/packages/lme4/index.html) and
 [<strong>rjags</strong>] (https://cran.r-project.org/web/packages/rjags/index.html).
-For installation of these pacakages, please see this [manual](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages) from CRAN.
+For installation of these packages, please see this [manual](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages) from CRAN.

 The R function BinBayes.R requires three input variables as follows:

-* <strong> m_data </strong> is a matrix or dataframe containing the data from your study.
-This dataframe should have four columns.
+* <strong> m_data </strong> is a matrix or data frame containing the data from your study.
+This data frame should have four columns.
 The first column contains the subject identifier; the second column contains the item identifier; the third column contains the identifier for experimental condition; the fourth column holds a binary valued accuracy response.
 These columns should be labelled as *subj*, *itemID*, *cond*, *Acc* respectively.

 * <strong>link</strong> is a string that specifies the link function as ”Logit” or ”Probit”.
 * <strong> model </strong>  is a string taking five possible values as follows: